 Fabrizio Nevola

-Fabrizio is Professor and Chair of Art History and Visual Culture at the University of Exeter, where he is also Director of the Centre for Early Modern Studies.
-In 2007 he published Siena: Constructing the Renaissance City, Yale University Press and co-authored the exhibition catalogue for Renaissance Siena: Art for a City at the National Gallery in London.
-He specialises in the urban and architectural history of Early Modern Italy, and his most recent research looks at the street as a social space, the urban iconography that often binds main streets into a coherent whole and the relations between public and private self-representation.
-On these topics he has published numerous articles, co-edited a special issue of I Tatti Studies (2013), and Street Life in Renaissance Italy is forthcoming with Yale University Press.
-It is this work that informs the Hidden Florence app.
+Fabrizio is Professor and Chair of Art History and Visual Culture at the University of Exeter.
+He specialises in the urban and architectural history of Early Modern Italy, and his research looks at the street as a social space, the urban iconography that often binds main streets into a coherent whole and the relations between public and private self-representation.
+In 2022 he published Street Life in Renaissance Italy (Yale University Press), and in 2007 Siena: Constructing the Renaissance City (Yale University Press).
+He directs the award-winning HistoryCity apps, which includes Hidden Florence, and the HistoryScapes app in partnership with the National Trust (UK), and he co-edited the open-access Hidden Cities: Urban Space, Geolocated Apps, and Public History (Routledge, 2022).

 Read more about Fabrizio on his webpage.